mozilla/mozilla-campus-clubs/_pages/connect.md

 ### Find a Campus Clubs and a Regional Coordinator near you

-#### Campus Clubs are with the Red marker and Regional Coordinators with the blue.
+#### Campus Clubs are with the red marker and Regional Coordinators with the blue.

 <div id="map">